swmtr/LNbits-payment-notifications-to-telegram/README.md

 To test if it works run the command under the Get wallet details section:

 ```
-curl <ADD YOUR API URL> -H "X-Api-Key: <YOUR KEY>"
+curl {ADD YOUR API URL} -H "X-Api-Key: {YOUR KEY}"
 ```

-Replace the "<ADD YOUR API URL>" and "<YOUR KEY>" with the values you see in your LNbits instance.
+Replace the {ADD YOUR API URL} and {YOUR KEY} with the values you see in your LNbits instance.
 The result should be a JSON object with name and balance

 {"name":"wallet name","balance":0}